chonla/deck-intro-to-agile/README.md

 ```

 * `title` is your deck title
+* `assets` is a list of your assets to be used in your slides.
+* `styles` is additional style sheets to be embed in your presentation.
-* `files` is list of your slide files.
+* `files` is a list of your slide files.
 Each file will be placed as how you order.

 ## License